 Although not located inside a park, Urban Meadow Café is right beside the Bayswater end of the exquisite Kensington Gardens, with views of both the Gardens and nearby Hyde Park.
 The Modern British brasserie has a bright, airy ‘urban countryside’ look painted with a fetchingly contemporary pattern of leaves, and has a large patio for al fresco feasting.

 There’s a versatile menu of grazing dishes and more formal meals, along with salads and sandwiches.
-Start with a breakfast of London sourdough roll with bacon, pork sausage or egg; then move on to something more substantial like roast tomato and stilton linguine, creamy fish pie or confit duck leg.
-There’s a popular ‘larder plank’ for two to share, comprising smoked salmon, calamari, mozzarella with fig, tempura prawns and sourdough toast.
-To drink, you'll find a range of beers brewed in London.
+Vegans have their own dedicated menu.
+Start with a breakfast of London sourdough roll with bacon, pork sausage or egg; then move on to something more substantial like spicy seafood linguine, sweet potato curry or British ribeye with stilton sauce.
+There’s a popular ‘larder plank’ for two to share, comprising mackerel, calamari, chicken terrine crab with horseradish and sourdough toast.
 A grab and go service of food and drink to be enjoyed in the nearby parks is also available.

 Holland Park Café, Holland Park, Kensington

 Located inside the majestic Holland Park, this canteen-style, tranquil café serves freshly made seasonal food that’s sustainable and locally sourced.
 There’s a basic menu of breakfasts (including kids’ breakfast), sandwiches, paninis, salads, soups and pastries.
 Also available are tempting freshly baked cakes, such as carrot and walnut, or chocolate and orange marble cake.
 A list of hot and cold drinks includes freshly squeezed juices.
 More elaborate hot dishes are served whenever the park hosts operas.
 The self-service café caters for special diets; and sells food to takeaway, including snack lunch boxes for children.

 Park cafés in east London